It’s one thing to talk about being honest with other people, but at the end of the day, the most honest we can be is with ourselves!

 Learning how to be more honest with yourself isn’t about negative self-talk, telling yourself you can’t do it, or anything like that.

-It’s about holding yourself accountable, getting in touch with your true emotions, and being brave enough to face them rather than squash them down.
+It’s about holding yourself accountable, getting in touch with your true emotions, discovering your authentic self, and being brave enough to face them rather than squash them down.

 Here’s how to be honest to yourself, spoken by someone who had to learn the hard way.